adi737/file-explorer/README.md

 ### Next steps

-1. Add possibility to add/delete/rename folder and file to tree
+1. Possibility of adding new item to empty folder.
+2. Possibility to delete folders and rename items
-2. Add search bar to search for files and folders
+3. Add search bar to search for files and folders
-3. Create breadcrumb
+4. Create breadcrumb
-4. Improve accessibility
+5. Improve accessibility

 ### Ideas for future